uc-rojean/universal-collab-advanced-m365/README.md

 - Outlook
 - GitHub Actions

-Our goal: **Keep the developer account active for the next cycle and beyond** by performing high-impact activities that demonstrate real development usage.
+Our goal: **Keep the developer account active for the next 67 days and beyond** by performing high-impact activities that demonstrate real development usage.

 ---

 ## 📂 Repository Structure
-- `/docs` – Guides for each UC Day
-- `/scripts` – Node.js scripts for Graph API calls
-- `/samples` – JSON payload samples
-- `/flows` – Power Automate flows
-- `/reports` – Generated reports

 ---

 ## 🛠 Tech Stack